Gentoo Development Guide

-The Package Manager Specification (PMS) is a standardization effort to ensure that the ebuild file format, the ebuild repository format (of which the portage tree is Gentoo's main incarnation) as well as behavior of the package managers interacting with these ebuilds is properly written down and agreed upon.
+The Package Manager Specification is a standardization effort to ensure that the ebuild file format, the ebuild repository format (of which the Gentoo repository is Gentoo's main incarnation) as well as behaviour of the package managers interacting with these ebuilds is properly written down and agreed upon.

-EAPI is a version defined in ebuilds and other package manager related files which inform the package manager about the file syntax and content.
-It is, in effect, the version of the package manager specification (PMS) that the file adheres to.
+EAPI is a version defined in ebuilds and other package manager related files which informs the package manager about the file syntax and content.
+It is, in effect, the version of the Package Manager Specification that the file adheres to.

 This section provides usage and descriptions of the different EAPIs.